 Valcourt, Mulcair meet with UN rapporteur

-Valcourt said he spoke with James Anaya, the UN special rapporteur on the rights of indigenous peoples, on Tuesday about First Nations education and other topics."The aim of this is to ensure that we have a system which we don't have right now," the minister said.
+Valcourt said he spoke with James Anaya, the UN special rapporteur on the rights of indigenous peoples, on Tuesday about First Nations education and other topics.

 Young aboriginals are the fastest-growing demographic group in the country, making it crucial to give them the same opportunities for education as non-aboriginal students, the minister said.